lovexyn0827/MessMod/README.md

 ##### `getEntityRangeExpansion`

-[TODO] In the vanilla `getEntities()` method, only entities that are in subchunks whose Cheshev distances to the given AABB are smaller than 2 blocks are seen.
+In the vanilla `getEntities()` method, only entities that are in subchunks whose Cheshev distances to the given AABB are smaller than 2 blocks are seen.
 Usually, it doesn't matter, but when the height of some of the entities is greater than 2 blocks or the width is greater than 4 blocks, it can lead to some problems, especially when the entity is close to the boundary of subchunks.
 Changing it to a higher value may fix some bugs about the interaction between entities and something else.

-Available values: Any positive real number
+Available values: Any real number

 Default value: `2.0`

 ##### `hideSurvivalSaves`

-Hide worlds that are likely to be survival saves to prevent them from being opened accidentally.
+Hide worlds that are likely to be survival saves to prevent it from being opened accidentally.
 Can only be set globally.

 Available values: `true` / `false`